andimeier/deploy/stage-to-production/README.md

 The directory `stage-to-production` contains scripts which deploy the app from the staged version to the productive location.
 No repo involved, since we should be sure that exactly the staged and tested version is deployed.

-Depending on the type of application there might be several "ways to do it", thus several deploy script.
+Depending on the type of application there might be several "ways to do it", thus several deploy scripts.
 The different types of deploy methods (scripts) are located in the several subdirectories:

 * **default** ... standard way of copying plus configuring the app